TimeWarpEngineering/timewarp-state/Documentation/Partials/Terminology.md

 In Redux they call them "Reducer".
 In Command Pattern we call them "Executor".
 In MediatR they are `Handler`.
-In Blazor-State we call them `Handler`.
+In TimeWarp.State we call them `Handler`.

 ### Feature